-The Madison VA is currently offering COVID-19 vaccine to all Veterans, Spouses and Caregivers.
+The Madison VA is currently offering COVID-19 vaccine to Veterans.
 We have appointments available at our main hospital and all of our Community Based Outpatient Clinics.

 Booster Eligibility and Scheduling

 If you have never been vaccinated for COVID 19 you may receive two doses of the Moderna Bivalent Vaccine.
 If you have received one or two doses of the previous monovalent Moderna or Pfizer Vaccine (this would have been prior to April 2023), you may receive one dose of the new Bivalent Moderna Vaccine.
 Only those that are over 65 years of ago or are moderately to severely immunocompromised may receive more than one dose of the Bivalent Moderna Vaccine.
 Eligible individuals may choose which vaccine they receive; however, the vaccine available in Madison is Moderna.
 Please see the CDC’s information regarding immunization schedules: Clinical Guidance for COVID-19 Vaccination | CDC.
 We invite you to call the Vaccine Scheduling Line at 608-280-2160 to schedule an appointment for a Moderna Bivalent Vaccine.
 We have appointments available at the Main Hospital and Outpatient Clinics.